Havner/trainsim-helper/main/readme.txt

 2. Initial setup

-  In the package you have 3 files (.EXE, .LUA and this .TXT) and a directory (with another .EXE and .LUA).
-Put the main .EXE and .LUA files directly into the RailWorks\plugin directory.
+  In the package you have several files (.EXE, .LUA and .TXT) and a directory (with another .EXE and .LUA).
+Put the main .EXE and all .LUA files from the main directory directly into the RailWorks\plugin directory.
 Usually in:
   C:\Program Files (x86)\Steam\steamapps\common\railworks\plugins
   You should have something like:

   \plugins\transim-helper.exe
   \plugins\transim-helper.lua
+  \plugins\transim-helper-overlay.lua
+  \plugins\transim-helper-joystick.lua

   The trainsim-helper-lua-out directory you can put wherever you want.